 An International Network of Meteorological and Oceanographic Monitoring Stations

-The growing ICON network is currently comprised of stations in St. Croix, U.S. Virgin Islands; La Parguera, Puerto Rico; Little Cayman Island, Cayman Islands; Lee Stocking Island, Bahamas; and Saipan, CNMI (in 2010-2011).
-New stations, including in Belize, are planned for the Caribbean through collaboration with the Caribbean Community Climate Change Center.
+The growing ICON network is currently comprised of stations in Port Everglades, Florida; Little Cayman, Cayman Islands; Tobago; and the Dominican Republic.
+New stations are planned for the Caribbean through collaboration with the Caribbean Community Climate Change Center.
 The stations are designed to deliver hourly measurements of important meteorological and oceanographic variables and will eventually serve to establish longterm databases at the world’s most threatened and important coral reef areas.

 What do the Stations Measure?